 Ivy Sewell

 LOCATION

 Reginald Dwight's maternal grandmother, Ivy Sewell, whom he called Nan, played a crucial role in his upbringing, providing the support that was often lacking from his parents.
-Her influence was profound, and she fostered an environment where Reginald's art could flourish early on when she sat the three-year-old down to play the piano.
+Her influence was profound, and she fostered an environment in which Reginald's art could flourish early on, when she sat the three-year-old down to play the piano.

-The family learned that young Reggie had a gift when he picked out the melody of Winifred Atwell's "The Skater's Waltz" without the use of sheet music, and Ivy became instrumental in nurturing his talent, which laid…
+The family learned that young Reggie had a gift when he picked out the melody of Winifred Atwell's "The Skater's Waltz" without sheet music, and Ivy became instrumental in nurturing his talent, laying the foundation for his future music career.

+Ivy Sewell